CouncilofLorien/counciloflorien.github.io/docs/cards/W/when-you-know-more.md

 > Permanent-event
 >
 > {: .hero-resource-text .black-text .p-2 }
 > > _Light Enchantment._ Playable on a sage during the site phase at a site where "Information" is playable.
 Tap sage and the site.
 Tap sage to modify one influence attempt by a character in his company by +2.
+Sage makes a corruption check.
+> >
+> > {: .fs-3 }
-Sage makes a corruption check. <br>_“‘When you know more you will understand why you have angered my companions.
+> > _“‘When you know more you will understand why you have angered my companions.
 We intend no evil...’”_ ***---&#65279;LotRIII***
 >